-I made this list of 9 Paleo lunches ideas because my son is on a Paleo diet and believe me – I know how hard it is.
+I made this list of 9 Paleo Kids Lunches because my son is on a Paleo diet and believe me – I know how hard it is.
 Sometimes kids are picky eaters.
 Whether they are or not, if they are on a Paleo diet, finding something the kids or – even adults – will eat for lunch could be a real hard task.

 Sometimes my kids will eat leftovers or I prepare something the night before.
 That isn’t always possible either.

-I don’t know if you are struggling with ideas of how your kids can carry their lunch to school or not.
+I don’t know if you are struggling with ideas of how your kids can carry their Paleo school lunches to school or not.
 I sure did for a long time.
-I thought that other people might be struggling too.
+I thought that other people might be struggling with paleo lunch box ideas for school too.
 I made this list and I got some great ideas for my own son’s lunches.
 I used to really struggle with how my children could actually bring the food to school.
 Then I ran across these lunch box containers and they make it so much easier for me.

 I hope these recipes help make your life more simple and easier for you to make your Paleo Kids Lunches.